Top of the page

-Anesthesia controls pain.
-And it keeps the body's organs working normally during surgery or another kind of procedure.
+Anesthesia controls pain during surgery or another kind of procedure.

 Anesthesia will help relax your child and block pain.
 It could also make your child sleepy or forgetful.
 Or it may make him or her unconscious.
 It depends on what kind your child gets.